brunch/brunch/docs/config.rst

 Configuration file
 ******************

-Brunch uses coffeescript configuration files to control various aspects of your application.
+Brunch uses coffeescript configuration file (``config.coffee``, located in the root directory) to control various aspects of your application.

 ``defaultExtensions``
 =====================